-Almost all Kegel exercises strengthen the pelvic muscles that support the uterus, bladder, small intestine.
-You can do Kegel exercises, also known as pelvic floor exercise, at almost anywhere at any time.
+Almost all Kegel exercises strengthen the pelvic muscles that support the uterus, bladder, and small intestine.
+You can do Kegel exercises, also known as pelvic floor exercises, almost anywhere at any time.
 Honestly… Not anywhere…

 The main facts about Kegel exercises for women

 Kegel Exercises for Women.
 Essential Workout.

 First, you need to figure out what Kegel exercises can do — then, you need to follow detailed instructions on how to relax and train the pelvic floor muscles.